syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/download-and-installation.md

 ---
 layout: post
 title: Download And Installation in ##Platform_Name## Component
-description: Learn here all about Download And Installation in Syncfusion ##Platform_Name## component of Syncfusion Essential JS 2 and more.
+description: Learn here all about download and installation in Syncfusion ##Platform_Name## component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Download And Installation
 publishingplatform: ##Platform_Name##